 We invest in work that expands the horizons in horticulture.
 We're looking at how green spaces improve health and well-being.
 We're supporting research into how urban planting can reduce energy use in buildings.
 We partner with research institutions, academics and the industry to tap the social, environmental and economic potential of plants, gardens and green spaces.
 It's a huge and fascinating area, and we hope you find this taster of our work interesting.

-The Horticulture Innovation Parnership (HIP)
+The Horticulture Innovation Partnership (HIP)

 HIP brings together bodies across the industry.
 It looks at opportunities for R&D investment to improve the nation's social, environmental and economic well-being.
-For example an HTA PHD in 2013 proved that climbing plants help to cool buildings in summer and insulate them in winter.
+For example, an HTA PHD in 2013 proved that climbing plants help to cool buildings in summer and insulate them in winter.

-But this research also showed that individual plants have different insulating and cooling properties: a jasmine's different from an ivy in how it helps cut energy bills and carbon use.
+But this research also showed that individual plants have different insulating and cooling properties: a jasmine's different from ivy in how it helps cut energy bills and carbon use.

 You can download the report of the HIP to get a better idea of the range of R&D and innovation we're fostering at the HTA.